mozmeao/infra/docs/gitlab_ci.md

 * Give it a name and set it to "public".
 * Click "Create project"

 Once the mirroring is done you should see your new project.
 You can now give it a logo or set various setting if you'd like.
+You should go to the CI/CD settings for the project, expand the "Runners" section and disable the shared runners.
+We use a runner enabled for the entire "mozmeao" group that we maintain in our AWS infra.

 ## Github Integration in GitLab